 Do: Hire Professional Movers

 Speaking of romantic comedies, we’re here to tell you that moving is not as easy as the movies make it out to be.
 Moving in together can be stressful, not only physically but mentally, especially when it comes to your relationship.
 DIY’ing your move is kind of like putting together a piece of Ikea furniture…without instructions!
 Do yourself a favor and hire professionals to do the job.
-We recently completed a move with Bekins Van Lines (which is a partner company to Wheaton World Wide Moving and Stevens Worldwide Van Lines, all of which help you move safely and professionally no matter where you are in the country) and it was the best decision we ever made.
+We recently completed a move with The Wheaton Group (which has a network of moving companies across the country including Wheaton World Wide Moving, Bekins Van Lines, Stevens Worldwide Van Lines, Arpin Van Lines, and Clark & Reid, all of which help you move safely and professionally no matter where you are in the country) and it was the best decision we ever made.
 From carefully packing our belongings (they bring all the boxes and materials to you so you don’t have to worry about a thing) to loading our furniture (even our car) and delivering it safely to our new address, it made the process SO.MUCH.EASIER.
 Bottom line?
 I would never move without the help of professional movers again.
 Moving into a new place can be nerve-wracking enough.
 Why add to the stress if you don’t have to?

 Don’t miss this special promotion for WGM readers!
 Save $150 off the price of your interstate move with Wheaton World Wide Moving, Bekins Van Lines and Stevens Worldwide Van Lines